 Jonathan M. Hall is a film researcher and curator in Media Studies at Pomona College in Claremont, California.
-An expert in Japanese film culture, Jonathan's research profile extends to avant-garde art and digital technology on the one hand and to film's intersections with literature and history on the other.
-He is interested in how Japanese arts both express and question dominant culture.
-In the mid 1990s, Jonathan co-curated JPEX: Japanese Experimental Film, 1955-now, the most extensive program of Japanese experimental film to tour outside Japan.
-Jonathan has also taught at the University of Chicago, the University of California, and the National University of Fine Arts and Music in Tokyo.
+An expert in East Asian film cultures, Jonathan's research profile extends to avant-garde art and digital technologies.
+In 2004-2005, Jonathan co-curated “JPEX: Japanese Experimental Film, 1955-now,” the most extensive program of Japanese experimental film to tour outside Japan; he has also served as Festival Fellow for the Cinema/Pacific Festival where he curated a program on sound in recent Japanese cinema.
+His published articles and forthcoming book include writing on kabuki dance, Japanese postwar photography, and mid-20th century avant-garde film.
+Jonathan has previously taught at the University of Chicago, the University of California, and the National University of Fine Arts and Music in Tokyo.
 He pursued his graduate work simultaneously at the University of Tokyo and the University of California Santa Cruz.

 Very knowledgeable, accessible, and friendly.
 Great lecturer and great sense of humor.
-He went above and beyond to ensure everyone was given as much information and suggestions for added touring as they wanted.”
+He went above and beyond to ensure everyone was given as much information and suggestions for added touring as they wanted.